Audition FAQ

 What about rehearsals?
 What’s the schedule?
 What if I can’t make it?
 Where are rehearsals held?

-The schedule/conflicts: The tentative rehearsal schedule is located on the Audition Form as well as in the link above.
+emailed Once you sign up, a rehearsal schedule will be located on the Audition Form—as well as listed above.
 Rehearsals are very important to the overall success of the show, and it’s important to be honest about your conflicts on your audition form.
 Unexcused absences can have consequences, so please be sure to go over your calendar carefully.
 Of course, we understand that there are always unforeseen conflicts that may arise and will handle those on a case by case basis.
 Conflicts don’t automatically mean a child won’t get a part or be cast in the show, we simply need to know ahead of time what their availability is.

 What is your policy regarding conflicts?